gmac/professional-javascript/README.md

 ## Takeaways
 - Foundation concepts of computer science.
+- Intermediate-level concepts of the JavaScript programming language.
 - Foundation knowledge of how JavaScript makes the web interactive.
-- Intermediate-level concepts of the JavaScript programming language.

 ## Day 1: Fundamentals

 Our first session will cover the very basics of computer science, using JavaScript as our language of study.
-For participants with past programming experience, this cirriculum will be familiar territory.
-However, learning JavaScript syntax and conventions is valuable first step for anyone approaching the language.
+For participants with past programming experience, this cirriculum should be generally familiar.

 **Morning**